stdarg/sprintf.js/README.md

 All of the usual formatting flags are supported as well.
 Therefore you may specify the algebraic sign, padding, alignment, width and precision.
-The syntax is equivalent to the one used by the sprintf c function.
+The syntax is roughly equivalent to the one used by the sprintf c function.

 Usage